Hakea polyanthema

-Hakea polyanthema is a species of flowering plant in the family Proteacea that is endemic to Western Australia.
+Hakea polyanthema is a species of flowering plant in the family Proteaceae that is endemic to Western Australia.
 It is a shrub with needle-shaped leaves and small groups of small unpleasantly scented flowers in leaf axils.

 Description

 Hakea polyanthema is a dense multi-branched shrub that typically grows to a height of 1 to 2 m with hairy branchlets.
 The new leaves and branchlets are covered with rusty coloured flattened, short, silky hairs.
 The leaves are arranged alternately, needle-shaped, 20–60 mm long and 0.8–1.2 mm wide.
 The leaves may be either curving or straight and end in a sharp upright point.
 The inflorescences consists of 2, 4 or 6 small white, pink or deep red flowers in leaf axils.
 The over-lapping bracts are 1.3 mm long, pedicels 1.5-2.5 mm long and densely covered in silky flattened, white-creamish hairs.
 The perianth is 3.5-4.2 mm long with cream-yellow or white hairs near the base but those further along a rusty colour.
 The pistil is 5 mm long.

 The erect ovate shaped fruit are 25 to 35 mm long and 1.5 to 1.9 mm wide with a corky texture, no beak and ending in a sharp pointed tip 3.5 mm long.
 The seeds within are around 25 mm in length with a wing surrounding the seed's body.
 Flowering occurs from August to September.